rushab-shah/indigo/about.md

 ## Welcome, I'm Rushab! 👋

 ### 🖥️ Who I Am
-- 🎓 A recent Computer Science graduate from NYU Courant with over 4 years of industry experience as a Software Engineer.
+- 🎓 A recent CS graduate from NYU Courant with over 4 years of industry experience as a Software Engineer.
 - 🌍 Currently located in the USA and open to exciting full-time SDE roles.

 ### 🎓 My Education